-Participating student athletes must be in attendance on the day of game or practice by the beginning of the second period (class right after advisor) to be eligible to participate in practice or competition.
+Participating student athletes must be in attendance for all classes on the day of game or practice, unless previously excused, to be eligible to participate in practice or competition.

 Absences must be excused in the office for an athlete to participate that day.
-If a student athlete must be absent, arrangements must be made in advance with administrative support in the office or the teacher coach and/or teacher supervisor.
+If a student athlete must be absent for good reason, arrangements need to be made in advance with the CHS main office or the teacher coach and/or teacher supervisor.